 One element of all UC College of Medicine interview days is the multi-mini interviews—a series of eight short interviews with different “raters” who don’t have knowledge of the applicant’s test scores, grades or other background information.
 The interviewer is looking for more intangible qualities like compassion and empathy that Mallory believes make good doctors.
 It’s part of the college’s holistic review process that focuses on areas outside of test scores, grades and extracurriculars since students of disadvantaged socioeconomic backgrounds often don’t have the same access to academic and support resources.

 “We want students that we would say, ‘I want them to care for my own family,’ and that’s what the holistic process gives us the opportunity to do,” said Mallory.
 “Even if some students don’t have perfect test scores, they can still be great doctors.”

 The Office of Diversity and Inclusion’s efforts don’t end once students are accepted.
-Mallory and Lewis maintain relationships with their students focusing on their academic and personal success and providing multiple levels of support and mentorship throughout their time at the medical school.
+Mallory and her team maintain relationships with their students focusing on their academic and personal success and providing multiple levels of support and mentorship throughout their time at the medical school.
 The Office of Diversity and Inclusion even has a learning specialist, Swati Pandya, MD, who has been extremely successful in enhancing the test taking skills and abilities of their students.

 “I always tell our students to get to know somebody who doesn't look like you, or doesn't believe like you, or doesn't live like you, and it'll change your life,” said Mallory.
 “That's the reason we push diversity here.
 We're trying to build human physicians that are culturally competent to take care of a variety of patients, and they can learn that first by getting to know their diverse classmates.”